timescale/docs/about/pricing-and-account-management.md

   [contact Timescale](https://www.timescale.com/contact/) and ask to change to corporate billing.

 - **Details**: the list of your downloadable Timescale invoices.
 - **Emails**: the addresses Timescale uses to communicate with you.
-Pyment confirmations and alerts are sent to the email address you signed up with.
+Payment confirmations and alerts are sent to the email address you signed up with.
   Add another address to send details to other departments in your organization.